-- 1. Describe the basic principles, facts, and theories of the biological sciences - 2.
-Use the methods of scientific inquiry to analyze and evaluate environmental processes - 3.
-Explain how the natural sciences contribute to the general welfare of civilization - 4.
-Justify the need for sustainable practices in the management of the earth's natural resources - 5.
-Evaluate the implications of human-caused change that result in altered natural systems
+- 1. Explain biological, physical and/or chemical processes and human activities that alter them - 2.
+Apply the scientific method to a problem - 3.
+Explain how the environment and natural sciences contribute to the general welfare of civilization - 4.
+Justify the need for sustainable practices in the management of the earth's natural resources